colbyj/bride-of-frankensystem/docs/building/consent.rst

      - No
      - Consent collected externally and no conditions, or conditions assigned later via ``assign_condition``.

-The ``_nc`` suffix stands for "no condition."
 For all four, the Participant row is created on first arrival (or first agreement, for the consent-displaying variants).

 Picking the variant is a one-line change in ``PAGE_LIST``: